RWS/dxa-web-application-java/README.md

 Support
 ---------------
-At SDL we take your investment in Digital Experience very seriously, and will do our best to support you throughout this journey.
-If you encounter any issues with the Digital Experience Accelerator, please reach out to us via one of the following channels:
+At SDL we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:

 - Report issues directly in [this repository](https://github.com/sdl/dxa-web-application-java/issues)
-- Ask questions 24/7 on the SDL Web Community at https://tridion.stackexchange.com
+- Ask questions 24/7 on the SDL Tridion Community at https://tridion.stackexchange.com
-- Contact Technical Support through the SDL Support web portal at https://www.sdl.com/support
+- Contact SDL Professional Services for DXA release management support packages to accelerate your support requirements

 Documentation